This story by journalist Cameron Bennett was screened on New Zealand television on 9 April 2017.

 It is also important to note that after new 2016 raw drinking milk regulations in New Zealand, it has become very challenging for dairy farmers to stay and also enter that market due to excessive testing and other regulatory rigmarole.
 For more information read: Fair Regulations and Production Standards for Raw Milk.
 These regulations need to be reviewed and fair solutions need to be found.
-The controls on the production of raw milk need to be proportionate and appropriate for the modern consumer and dairy farmer.
+The controls on the production of raw drinking milk need to be proportionate and appropriate for the modern consumer and dairy farmer.

 The current system in Australia is also pro enlarge and intensify.
 Alternatives are few.
 The obvious choices for small-scale dairy farmers are: find a niche market, get big or get out.
 But there are ramifications to the get big or get out mindset.
 Quality is almost universally sacrificed when you go big and cheap which is why we have the rising renaissance in popularity of artisanal foods.
 Many consumers are concerned with quality and flavour and a nurturing approach to mother earth.
 See the Australian film Fair Food for more.
 Sadly dairy farmers find it next to impossible to diversify with products like raw milk cheese because they find the Food Safety Australia New Zealand (FSANZ) regulations too difficult and too cost prohibitive.
-Farmers cannot diversify with raw drinking milk either because it is illegal in Australia.
+Farmers cannot diversify with raw drinking milk from cows either because it is illegal in Australia.